Creating and Running a Phalcon Project

 app/controllers/IndexController.php

-, and add aredisAction
+to add aredisAction

-method to demonstrate Redis caching:php<?php namespace App\Controllers; use Phalcon\Mvc\Controller; use Phalcon\Db\Adapter\Pdo\Mysql; use Phalcon\Db\Enum; use Phalcon\Cache\Adapter\Redis; // Import Redis adapter use Phalcon\Storage\SerializerFactory; class IndexController extends Controller { public function indexAction() { return 'Hello ServBay!'; } public function mysqlAddAction() { $connection = new Mysql([/* ... */]); $success = $connection->insert(/* ... */); echo $success ?
-'User added successfully.' : 'Failed to add user.'; } public function mysqlAction() { $connection = new Mysql([/* ... */]); $users = $connection->fetchAll('SELECT * FROM users', Enum::FETCH_ASSOC); header('Content-Type: application/json'); echo json_encode($users); } // Redis cache demo public function redisAction() { // Create serializer factory $serializerFactory = new SerializerFactory(); // Redis cache settings—should match the 'cache' config in config.php $options = [ 'defaultSerializer' => 'Json', // Use JSON for storing data 'lifetime' => 3600, // Cache TTL in seconds (e.g., 1 hour) 'host' => '127.0.0.1', 'port' => 6379, 'index' => 0, // Redis DB index // 'auth' => 'your_redis_password', // Set if password is used ]; // Create Redis cache adapter instance $cache = new Redis($serializerFactory, $options); $cacheKey = 'my_servbay_redis_cache_key'; $cachedData = $cache->get($cacheKey); // Attempt to get data from cache if ($cachedData === null) { // Not found: fetch and store echo "Data not found in cache, fetching from source..."; $cachedData = 'Data fetched from source: Hello Redis from ServBay!'; $cache->set($cacheKey, $cachedData); // Save to cache echo "Data stored in cache."; } else { // Data found in cache echo "Data found in cache: "; } // Return (cached or just set) data return $cachedData; } }
+showing Redis cache usage:php<?php namespace App\Controllers; use Phalcon\Mvc\Controller; use Phalcon\Db\Adapter\Pdo\Mysql; use Phalcon\Db\Enum; use Phalcon\Cache\Adapter\Redis; // Redis cache adapter use Phalcon\Storage\SerializerFactory; // Serializer factory class IndexController extends Controller { public function indexAction() { return 'Hello ServBay!'; } public function mysqlAddAction() { $connection = new Mysql([/* ... */]); $success = $connection->insert(/* ... */); echo $success ?
+'User added successfully.' : 'Failed to add user.'; } public function mysqlAction() { $connection = new Mysql([/* ... */]); $users = $connection->fetchAll('SELECT * FROM users', Enum::FETCH_ASSOC); header('Content-Type: application/json'); echo json_encode($users); } // Redis cache demo public function redisAction() { // Create a serializer factory instance $serializerFactory = new SerializerFactory(); // Configure Redis cache options // Note: Keep this in sync with the 'cache' section in app/config/config.php $options = [ 'defaultSerializer' => 'Json', 'lifetime' => 3600, // Cache time in seconds (e.g., 1 hour) 'host' => '127.0.0.1', 'port' => 6379, 'index' => 0, // 'auth' => 'your_redis_password', // Add if needed ]; // Create Redis cache adapter instance $cache = new Redis($serializerFactory, $options); $cacheKey = 'my_servbay_redis_cache_key'; $cachedData = $cache->get($cacheKey); // Try getting cached data if ($cachedData === null) { // No data in cache echo "Data not found in cache, fetching from source..."; $cachedData = 'Data fetched from source: Hello Redis from ServBay!'; $cache->set($cacheKey, $cachedData); // Write to cache echo "Data stored in cache."; } else { // Data found in cache echo "Data found in cache: "; } // Return cached data (or just written) return $cachedData; } }

 1